lge0303/sdf-docs/organization.md

 ## Coact :id=coact

 [Coact](http://coact.slac.stanford.edu) is our portal for scientific resources and access management to S3DF.
-Facility czars control who gets access and how facility resources are distributed via Allocations.
-Every new S3DF user must first login to coact (using their Unix account) and request S3DF access by specifying a facility.
+Facility czars control who gets access and how Facility Resources are distributed via Allocations.
+Every new S3DF user must first register with Coact and request S3DF access by specifying a Facility that they are affiliated with.
 The facility czar must then approve the request before the user can login.

 ### Facilities :id=facility